My Restaurant Rules: Belgium

 vtm started broadcasting Mijn Restaurant (My Restaurant) on 4 March 2008.
 The show is presented by Rani De Coninck.
 Five couples started their own restaurant in Leuven, Ghent, Hasselt, Antwerp or Ostend.
 The jury consists of the famous Belgian chef Peter Goossens, the head editor of the culinary magazine "Ambiance" Dirk De Prins and the General Manager of a hotel Christel Cabanier.
 Leuven won this season.

 vtm started broadcasting the second season of "Mijn Restaurant"("My Restaurant") on 3 March 2009.

 Restaurant "Dell'Anno" (Kortrijk) with Claudio and Gaëlle won.
 As after winning they started renovating earlier than the counsel allowed them, works were put on hold.
 November the restaurant opened again.
 As it is such a success, no closingdays.
 "Bigarreaux" (Sint Truiden) with Tom and Ann were runner-up.
 They have recently opened a new restaurant.

 The series aired for 4 consecutive seasons till 2011 and was followed up in 2014 by serie 'Mijn Pop-uprestaurant' till 2017.
 Similar to Restaurant Revolution the restaurants in this reality serie were constructed out of shipping containers.

 Germany

 Mein Restaurant (My Restaurant), began airing on 10 October 2008, with subsequent episodes airing every Tuesday and Friday at 20:15.
 The series premiered on VOX with five couples from Munich, Cologne, Berlin, Hamburg and Leipzig.
 The Munich team from the "Grinsekatze" restaurant won the first and only season contest.

-The Netherlands
+Netherlands

 The first season of Mijn Tent is Top (My Shed is Best) started on 18 January 2007.
 The winners of the first season was "Coquille" in Den Bosch.
 The second season was aired in 2008 and "Flinstering" in Breda was the big winner.
 In 2009, "De Pastinaeck" in Amersfoort won this third season.
 RTL 4 broadcast the series and it was presented by Herman den Blijker.